asiopueo/udacity-data-engineering-p1/README.md

 ```console
 foo@bar:~$ python create_tables.py
 ```
-The ETL-process can be started by lauching:
+The ETL-process can be started by launching:
 ```console
 foo@bar:~$ python etl.py
 ```